We need your help to make our website better!

 Overview of Criminal Traffic Court

-If you are calling about several different cases or if you want a complete record of offenses for an individual, you must come to the Suburban Court Office listed above or to the Records Office in Room 72 of the Main Courthouse.
-You will need to search the computer records on your own.
-Computers are set up with access to this information and instructions on how to use the computers are available.
+If you are calling about several different cases or want a complete record of offenses for an individual, you will need to search the records on your own.
+Public access terminals are available at the Kellogg and Suburban Courthouses.

 If you received a citation (a ticket), you may be able to pay a fine without going to court.
 If court is not required, you may still contest your citation.
 If the any offense on the citation requires court, you must appear on the time, date, and location of your Summons.